Long-term care (LTC) insurance policies generally have many options for you to choose among. Examples include:

 Many LTC insurance policies pay benefits if you need to be in a nursing home.
 Most people, though, prefer to receive care at home.
 Therefore, it is vital to see whether an LTC policy will pay benefits for other types of care.

-Assisted living facilities.
+Assisted living.
+Many seniors now live in assisted living facilities.
 These facilities offer some services but residents have more independence than a nursing home offers.
 Assisted living generally costs much less, too.

 Some LTC insurance policies cover expenses in an assisted living facility, but only if the place is licensed by the state.
 Check your policy before moving into assisted living.